Ministry of Statistics and Programme Implementation: History

 The Ministry of Statistics and Programme Implementation attaches considerable importance to coverage and quality aspects of statistics released in the country.
 The statistics released are based on administrative sources, surveys and censuses conducted by the center and State Governments and non-official sources and studies.

 The surveys conducted by the Ministry are based on scientific sampling methods.
 Field data are collected through dedicated field staff.
 In line with the emphasis on the quality of statistics released by the Ministry, the methodological issues concerning the compilation of national accounts are overseen Committees like Advisory Committee on National Accounts, Standing Committee on Industrial Statistics, Technical Advisory Committee on Price Indices.
 The Ministry compiles data sets based on current data, after applying standard statistical techniques and extensive scrutiny and supervision.

 Responsibilities

-National Statistical Office (NSO) is mandated with the following responsibilities:
+The National Statistical Office (NSO) is mandated with the following responsibilities: